appveyor/website/src/_posts/2015-02-11-how-appveyor-improved-the-development-cycle-within-biicode-and-github.md

 As someone who loves time, I really needed to find a solution for this.
 Well, AppVeyor makes this no longer a problem.
 With help of their full docs, support and the many possibilities available within the environment variables and build configuration we got what we needed.

-Now biicode workflow relys fully on GitHub thanks to AppVeyor.
+Now biicode workflow relies fully on GitHub thanks to AppVeyor.
 Once you use AppVeyor to test, build and publish a new version to biicode, it will automatically update your parents and commit  and push them to github skipping builds whose commits match our automatic commit via the [appveyor.yml file](/docs/appveyor-yml/).

 Here's a guide about [how to pushing to a remote Git repository from an AppVeyor build](/docs/how-to/git-push/).